 Does homeowners insurance cover fallen trees?

 Most likely, yes.
 Indeed it does.
 If that oak tree in your yard blows over and crashes into your house, your home insurance would most likely cover the costs of repairs to your roof and house.
 And most home insurance policies include coverage for storms and lightning strikes, so you should be good to go.
 Of course, it’s always a good idea to read over your policy so you understand exactly what circumstances are covered.
-But ideally, all it would take is submitting a home insurance claim and you can get the tree removed from your home and the damage patched up.
+But ideally, all it would take is submitting a home insurance claim and you can get the damage patched up.

 Does homeowners insurance cover damage to my neighbor’s house?